-Warriors, Mages, and Healers
+Guardians, Mages, and Healers

-Warriors (pictured above) are the game's protectors.
+Guardians (pictured above) are the game's protectors.
 They use their powers to defend their teammates from "damage" in the game.

 Mages use their powers to restore their teammates' Action Points (AP) so they can continue using their powers regularly.

 Healers restore their teammates' Health Points so they don't "fall" (lose all their HP).

 Think of Health Points as your child’s life energy in the game.
 It’s what they need to remain successful and active.

 Your child might lose HP (ie., take "damage") for forgetting their homework or being disruptive in class.
 While it’s completely normal for students to lose HP, losing too much too often can be detrimental to them and their teammates.

 Action Points are energy that your child can spend to use their powers in the game.
 Each power costs a different amount of AP to use.

 A small amount of AP regenerates automatically each day.